JCSDA/jedi-docs/docs/cloud/cluster.rst

     exit 0

 The script begins with several slurm directives that specify the number of nodes, tasks, and other options for :code:`sbatch`.
 These may alternatively be specified on the command line.
-There are many more options availalble; for a full list see the `sbatch man page <https://slurm.schedmd.com/sbatch.html>`_.
+There are many more options available; for a full list see the `sbatch man page <https://slurm.schedmd.com/sbatch.html>`_.

 The slurm directives are followed by various environment commands that may include loading modules, setting environment variables, navigating to the working directory and/or other commands.
 These environment commands are executed by all nodes.